DebangshuB/Tableau-Marketing-Visualization/README.md

 ## Country-wise Numbers

 We see that most of the customers and purchases are from Singapore least being from Montenegro.
 The company is probably based in Singapore (not given).
-Perhaps regionalized marketing strategies targeted for the top 3 countries.

 ![](https://github.com/DebangshuB/Tableu-Market-Analysis/blob/main/Images/Country-wise%20Stats.png)